Comparison

 LazeeFish vs Monarch Money

 Both apps connect to your bank and track your spending.
-But their philosophies are different — and one of them costs $0/month.
+But their philosophies are different — and one of them costs $5/month instead of $99.99/year.

 Illustration comparing LazeeFish and Monarch Money